Usearus/foli-2023/README.md

-# Information
+# Packages

 - This file has:
 - Styled Components
-- Airtable for Database
+- Airtable (database)
 - React Router
 - Auth0
+- react-cool-onclickoutside (trigger callback when user clicks outside of target component.
+Used for my location dropdown.
+May remove)

 ## Things to add